polychromatic/website/pages/download.md

 [Other Distributions / Manual Install](manual/){:.btn}

 {:.grey .center}
-Red Hat or CentOS is not supported at the moment.
-[Read more.](/docs/support/redhat)
+Red Hat and CentOS are not officially supported.
+[Read more](/docs/supported-distros/)

 {:.center}
 [View Source Code on GitHub](https://github.com/polychromatic/)